daohoangson/flutter-tinhte_demo/README.md

 Apple App Store: [TestFlight](https://testflight.apple.com/join/4lGGYeSU)

-Or check the PR / commit comments, this repo has GitHub Actions setup to build for Android/iOS and Windows then upload the apps to GCS (automatically deleted after 30 days).
+Or check the PR / commit comments, this repo has GitHub Actions setup to build for Android/iOS/macOS and Windows then upload the apps to GCS (automatically deleted after 30 days).
-The comment includes link to download the apks and iTunes manifest to install on mobile devices.

 ## Features